Raveena Ravi

 Raveena Ravi (born 11 December 1993) is an Indian dubbing artist and actress.
 She has dubbed several television advertisements directed by Rajiv Menon in Tamil, Malayalam and Telugu.
 She debuted as a voice artist with Saattai (2012) and an actress on-screen with Oru Kidayin Karunai Manu (2017).
 She is the daughter of notable voice artist Sreeja Ravi.

 Personal life

 Raveena was born in Chennai to voice artist Sreeja Ravi.
 She earned an undergraduate degree at Ethiraj College in Chennai.
+In May 2026, Raveena married director Devan Jayakumar whom she worked with for the 2023 Malayalam film Valatty.